bvssvni/csharp-openbinaryformat/README.md

 =======================

 A binary format that is version-neutral, flexible and fault-tolerant.
-BSD license (for more information about license and update log, see "version.md").
+BSD license.
+For version log, view the individual files.

 ##What Is OpenBinaryFormat?